-The CV joint allows flexibility in each end of the axle shaft as the vehicle is going down the road.
-A CV joint on a car is similar to the ankle and wrist on the human body.
+The CV joint allows flexibility at each end of the axle shaft as the vehicle is going down the road.
+CV joints on a car are similar to the ankle and wrist on the human body.
 Imagine trying to walk with ankles that are ridged and had no flexibility, or try doing anything with your hands if your wrists were stiff.

-Your wrists and ankles allow movement in any direction to the hands and feet, if you didn't have ankles and wrist, eventually you would end up braking your arm or leg, it's the same with axles, if you didn't have a CV joint at each end, the axle would brake because there is no flexibility.
+Your wrists and ankles allow movement in any direction to the hands and feet.
+If you didn't have ankles and wrist, you would eventually end up breaking your arm or leg; it's the same with axles.
+If you didn't have a CV joint at each end, the axle would break because there is no flexibility.

 CV stands for "Constant Velocity," no matter what angle the axle is at, it will supply the same amount of force to the wheel from the transmission, without any extra energy from the engine.
 A CV joint consists of ball bearings mounted on an axis or wrapped in a cage, assembled at the end of a shaft (axle).
 A large rubber boot completely seals the CV joint from external elements (moisture and dirt) and seals in axle grease.

 The grease inside the CV joint is permanent grease.
 There is no reason to replace grease inside a CV joint.
 Unless exposed to the elements, the grease will remain useful.
 The joint could become exposed to the dirt and water if the boot rips open or if the boot becomes punctured from debris or human error.
 Also, the boots bands can become loose over time and could leak grease.